UX Researcher Jobs in USA with Visa Sponsorship

 Which visa types do UX Researchers typically use?

 H-1B is the primary pathway with strong approval rates because the role requires a specific degree in psychology, HCI, cognitive science, or a related field.
-L-1 transfers are common at multinational tech companies moving researchers from international offices.
+L-1 visa transfers are common at multinational tech companies moving researchers from international offices.
 O-1 is well-suited for UX researchers with published academic work, CHI or CSCW conference papers, or recognized HCI contributions.
 TN visas serve Canadian and Mexican citizens.
-E-3 is available for Australians.
+E-3 visa is available for Australians.

 What types of companies sponsor UX Researchers?